tek/proteome/readme.md

 ### `ProTag [name]`

-Open a menu show all tags that match the given name, or name under the cursor if omitted, exactly.
+Open a menu showing all tags that match the given name, or name under the cursor if omitted, exactly.

 ### `ProGenTags`